macdougt/MLIntroduction/session-7/README.md

 As discussed in **[What is GAN](#1-what-is-gan)**, GAN actually consists of 2 models, the discriminator and the generator, and we are trying to train both at the same time and they affect each other, as a result, GAN training is a bit more involved than the training we did in previous sessions.

-Let's see what happens during one epoch while training GAN, during one epoch we need to update the weights of both the discriminator model and the generator model.
+Let's see what happens during one epoch while training GAN, during one epoch we need to update the weights of both the discriminator model and the generator model.Â Â

 **Discriminator update** :